kevonc/kevoncheung.com/content/articles/20210404-build-new-community.md

 I brought in my best friend and my sister, and the 3 of us bought a huge whiteboard and gathered at my home almost every day.
 We were trying to find a problem worth solving.

 We put up hypotheses (when we pretended they were real problems instead).
 We wrote reasons why people needed our solution.
-We also started making “progress” like registering a company, getting business cards, and putting together a website.
+We also started making "progress" like registering a company, getting business cards, and putting together a website.

 Okay, you know how it ended.
 It was naive to start a business in our heads.